cbib/dypfish/README.md

 ```
 An full example `example_datasets_config.json` is provided on [dypfish.org](http://dypfish.org) and `configuration files` for the datasets used in the publications are located in the same archive as the HDF5 files.

-The `analysis configuration` file  should be located located in the same folder as the python analysis script.
+The `analysis configuration` file  should be located in the same folder as the python analysis script.
 This file is used to provide the parameters for the analysis scripts.
 An example of an `analysis confguration` file is provided in the `src/tests` directory, `test_config.json`, and covers the needs of unit testing; `srs/analysis` subfolders contain `analysis configuration` files for the corresponding analysis.

 Thus, an `analysis configuration` file indicates where is located the `dataset configuration` file, which in its turn points to the HDF5 file contianing the preprocessed images and to the HDF5 file that will be created durung the analysis and conain the intermediary results.